yangdanfeng115/Cloud-Native-Architecture-/Kubernetes Taints and Tolerations.md

 Taints restrict nodes by preventing unwanted pods from running on them.
 Tolerations allow pods to bypass taints and be scheduled on these nodes.

+# The PreferNoSchedule effect
-# The PreferNoSchedule effect in Kubernetes is a soft restriction on scheduling.
+The PreferNoSchedule effect in Kubernetes is a soft restriction on scheduling.
 It means that Kubernetes will try to avoid placing pods on a node with this taint, but it will still schedule them there if no better options are available.

 How It Works
 If a node has a PreferNoSchedule taint, Kubernetes prefers not to place pods there.